Why the Best CPA Firm for Cryptocurrency Isn’t Always Local: Remote Tax Expertise Explained

 Of course, not every firm that calls itself “crypto-friendly” is actually qualified.
 So what should you look for?

-• Proper CPA license (always check credentials).
+• Proper CPA license: always check their credentials.

-• Transparent pricing—flat fees are often safer than open-ended hourly rates.
+• Transparent pricing: flat fees are often safer than open-ended hourly rates.

-• Client testimonials—look for reviews from actual crypto investors, not just generic tax clients.
+• Client testimonials: look for reviews from actual crypto investors, not just generic tax clients.

-These checkpoints matter because when the IRS comes knocking, you don’t want someone who doesn’t know what they’re doing fumbling through your spreadsheets.
+All of these matter because when the IRS comes knocking, you don’t want someone who doesn’t know what they’re doing fumbling through your spreadsheets.

 6. When Local Still Matters